bluurryy/bump-scope/README.md

 with the exception of `MutBumpVecRev` and `alloc_iter_mut_rev`.
 `MutBumpVecRev` can be grown and shrunk in place if and only if bumping downwards.

+Bumping downwards on the other hand can be done in less operations.

 For the performance impact see [./crates/callgrind-benches][benches].

 ## Minimum alignment?